OnmoUGames/WConnector/README.md

 # Onmo Wrapper Games SDK

 Onmo Wrapper Games SDK is interface for UGames Store Android applications.
-Wrapper Games Application have a access to UGames Store application data / features through this SDK.
+Wrapper Games have a access to UGames Store application's data through this SDK.
 Once you complete the set-up instructions below, just start your app and point